zhong-j-yu/rekex/doc/UsersGuide.md

             <version>1.0.0</version>
         </dependency>

-> *Not yet published in maven central.
-There appears to be a backlog in approving new projects.
-Meanwhile, if you want to try it out, please install the package locally.*

 ## Alteration Rule as Subtyping

 As an example let's build a Json parser, according to the grammar on [json.org](https://www.json.org) .